 Assessment Submission and Collection

-Final examinations are held at the end of every term.
-The exams are scheduled during the exam period and you are required to be available during the entire examination period.
+Where units have final exams, they will be scheduled during the exam period and you are required to be available during the entire examination period.
 The final examination timetable will be available at least seven days before the first day of examination.
 You will be allocated a seat for each unit of enrolment.
-Examinations can take place on site or at any other location deemed suitable by the Faculty.
+Examinations can take place on site or at any other location deemed suitable by the College.
 Please refer to the Examinations Policy and Examinations Procedure for further information.

 Your studies may be affected by an illness or serious circumstance beyond your control that prevents or affects your preparation or performance in an assessment.
 Application for special consideration for the final examinations must be made within the required time frame allowed.
 Please refer to the Special Consideration Policy and Procedure for further information.